Aditya Nagpal

 3. Zoom

 Zoom is the default video conferencing tool for a reason.
-Calls connect fast, video quality is reliable, and the UI is simple enough that non-technical users figure it out in one meeting.
+Calls connect fast, quality is reliable, and the interface is simple enough that non-technical users figure it out in one meeting.

 • HD video and audio with noise suppression